HanneWillems/PredSim-workshop-ESMAC-2026/S3 Orthosis/README.md

 ![picture](Plotting/Fig2.png)

-Red line: healthy simulation.
+Red line: healthy simulation.<br>
-Yellow line: simulation with imposed weakness of the tibialis anterior.
+Yellow line: simulation with imposed weakness of the tibialis anterior. <br>
 Purple line: simulation with imposed weakness of the tibialis anterior and assistance from an ankle-foot orthosis.

 ## Optional Step 2.3: test different stiffnesses and/or neutral angles of the ankle-foot orthosis